Lucky777b/Credit_Risk_Analysis/README.md

 ## Results

-### Table Results of All Machine Learning Algorithm Methods
+### Table Results(Average) of All Machine Learning Algorithm Methods For Both Low-Risk and High-Risk Loans

 | Model Used                     | Accuracy Score  | Precision | Recall | F1 |
 | :------------------------------| --------------: | ---------:| ------:|---:|